Cost of Living in Huntsville, AL

 Huntsville for Different Lifestyles

-Retirees: Huntsville is recognized as a retirement-friendly destination.
-While the tax situation in Alabama requires careful planning, the overall cost structure and local amenities make it an attractive option for retirees seeking a comfortable lifestyle.
-With healthcare costs averaging $410 per month and housing at $950, retirees on a fixed budget can plan with reasonable confidence.
+Retirees: Huntsville earns its reputation as a retirement-friendly destination.
+While the tax picture in Alabama requires some planning, the overall cost structure and local amenities create a solid foundation for a comfortable retirement.
+Monthly healthcare costs of $410 and housing at 29 percent of the budget let retirees plan with confidence.

 Is Huntsville, AL Right for You?